 Have you arrived in town and are already eager to find your morning cuppa?
 Worry not!
-In this post, I bring you a complete list of the best breakfast in Rethymnon, where to get it, what to order, and a lot more.
+This post provides a complete list of the best breakfast in Rethymnon, where to get it, what to order, and more.

-Whether you wish for just a simple cup of coffee or you’d rather taste our unique Cretan breakfast, be certain that Rethymnon has just what you need.
+Whether you want a simple cup of coffee or you’d rather taste our unique Cretan breakfast, Rethymnon has just what you need.
 So, read on to discover some of the best places to have breakfast in Rethymnon!

 Breakfast in Rethymnon: Best Spots in Town

-And plan our day taking into account what we really want to do and not what our boss expects us to do… who knows?
+We plan our days taking into account what we really want to do and not what our boss expects us to do—who knows?
 In any case, I’ve always loved breakfast when on vacation.

-When on the island, you can easily book a hotel that also offers breakfast, and that’s always a good idea, however, devote one or two mornings in town to discover the way locals have breakfast, enjoy the same dishes, and soak in the views of Rethymnon town.
+When on the island, you can easily book a hotel that also offers breakfast, and that’s always a good idea.
+However, devote one or two mornings in town to discover how locals have breakfast, enjoy the same dishes, and soak in the views of Rethymnon town.

 About Breakfast in Crete

-And it was precisely in Rethymnon where I learned the most!
-In fact, one of the people that taught me a lot about this unique meal on the island was the owner of a fantastic restaurant in Rethymnon that specializes in the authentic type of breakfast that was once common in small villages on the island…
+And it was precisely in Rethymnon that I learned the most!
+In fact, one of the people who taught me a lot about this unique meal on the island was the owner of a fantastic restaurant in Rethymnon that specializes in the authentic type of breakfast that was once common in small villages on the island.

 For many years, breakfast was the main meal on the island.
-It was the food men would eat before heading to the fields for a long day’s work and it would include eggs cooked the Cretan way, olives and olive oil, cold cuts and meat, potatoes, and fresh cheese.
+It was the food men would eat before heading to the fields for a long day’s work.
+It would include eggs cooked the Cretan way, olives and olive oil, cold cuts and meat, potatoes, and fresh cheese.

 And in very poor households, a thick slice of bread, some grated tomato, salt, and olive oil would be all you could get… but trust me, it was extremely tasty!

-Or it could also be the leftovers of the previous dinner.
-While having a glass of wine was not odd either.
+It could also be the leftovers from the previous dinner while having a glass of wine was not odd either.

 Today, some very old taverns still serve stews, soup, and bread for breakfast (and some traditional places might even offer you a glass of wine), but the trend has slowly changed to keep up with today’s faster pace of life.

-There’s a common joke that says that the Greeks have a cold coffee, a koulouri (a bread ring), and a cigarette for breakfast.
+A common joke says that the Greeks have a cold coffee, a koulouri (a bread ring), and a cigarette for breakfast.
 And even when not exactly healthy, this is quite true!

-However, especially during the weekends, it’s not uncommon to see Cretans sitting at a nice cafeteria to enjoy a late breakfast with the family.
+However, especially on weekends, it’s not uncommon to see Cretans sitting at a nice cafeteria to enjoy a late breakfast with their families.

 Top Places to Have Breakfast in Rethymnon

-There are many places for breakfast in Rethymnon, check out the ones below for the top options!
+There are many places to have breakfast in Rethymnon.
+Check out the ones below for the top options!

 Avli